Alamion/obsidian-jira-sync/docs/how_to_en.md

 The functionality of the plugin can be divided into several parts.

 ### Basic Functionality
-For basic functionality, it is enough to specify Jira credentials (username, password, URL) and the folder for created tasks.
+For basic functionality, it is enough to specify Jira credentials and the folder for created tasks.

+**Authentication Methods**
+The plugin supports three authentication methods:
+- **Bearer Token (PAT)** - Personal Access Token authentication
+- **Basic Auth (Username + PAT)** - Username with Personal Access Token
+- **Session Cookie (Username + Password)** - Traditional username and password authentication

+**Important Note for Auth Keys**: If using Personal Access Token authentication, the `write:jira-work` and `read:jira-work` scopes are essential for the plugin to function properly.

-When running `Get issues from Jira with custom key`, the command will download the latest tasks from Jira and save them in the specified folder.
+When running `Get issue from Jira with custom key`, the command will download the latest tasks from Jira and save them in the specified folder.

 Without a template, such a page will be completely empty except for its title, so using a template is highly recommended.
 The template is used only when creating a new page.

 #### Template
 The template can consist of several different parts:
 1. **formatter** - meta-information at the top of the screen.
 When specifying keys for it and using any `Get issues from Jira` variant, they will be populated with corresponding fields from the response data.
 2. **body** - the main content of the page.
-When using indicators like `jira-sync-section-*` or `jira-sync-line-*`, they will be filled with the corresponding fields from the response data.
-The difference between these two options is as follows: `line` reads and writes values from the current line, separating the indicator and value with a space. `section` reads values from multiple lines after the indicator, stopping only at another indicator or a heading.
+When using indicators like `jira-sync-section-*`, `jira-sync-line-*`, or `jira-sync-inline-start-*`, they will be filled with the corresponding fields from the response data.
+The difference between these options is as follows: `line` reads and writes values from the current line, separating the indicator and value with a space. `section` reads values from multiple lines after the indicator, stopping only at another indicator or a heading. `inline` allows indicators to be placed anywhere in the text, not strictly at the beginning of lines.
+All indicators are invisible until highlighted with the mouse, providing a cleaner editing experience.

 An example can be found in [[docs/template_example]].

 It is highly recommended to specify basic values in the template's formatter: `key` - the Jira task ID used for updates, `summary` - the Jira task title, and `status` - the current status of the task in Jira.